 India, the second-largest consumer of Iranian oil after China, said it was now importing 14 million tonnes of crude from Iran and has "substantially" reduced its imports from the country as the deadline to comply with Western sanctions against Tehran looms.

+Mukherjee said the high oil prices has "caused immense problems" to the Indian economy.
 "When I presented the budget of the last year, I assumed the average oil price would be $90- $90-95," he said.
 "But actually we had to bear out average price of $115 per barrel for Brent crude."